Become a livesimply award community

 • sustainably with creation.

-Some livesimply award communities have encouraged people to walk or cycle to church or school, installed solar panels, started recycling schemes, supported Fairtrade stalls or donated to a local food bank.
+Some livesimply award communities have encouraged people to walk or cycle to church or school, install solar panels, start recycling schemes, join a climate change campaign, support Fairtrade stalls or donate to a local food bank.
 The award celebrates what you have already done and inspires you to do more.
 It helps your community to live, not just more simply, but also more fully.

 How can we apply for a livesimply award?